 Output the args, separated by spaces, followed by a newline.
 The return status is 0 unless a write error occurs.
-If $-\mathbf{n}$ is specified, the trailing newline is suppressed.
-If the $-\mathbf{e}$ option is given, interpretation of the following backslash-escaped characters is enabled.
-The $-\mathbf{E}$ option disables the interpretation of these escape characters, even on systems where they are interpreted by default.
-The $\mathbf{xpg\echo}$ shell option may be used to dynamically determine whether or not $\mathbf{echo}$ expands these escape characters by default. $\mathbf{echo}$ does not interpret -- to mean the end of options. $\mathbf{echo}$ interprets the following escape sequences:
+If -n is specified, the trailing newline is suppressed.
+If the -e option is given, interpretation of the following backslash-escaped characters is enabled.
+The -E option disables the interpretation of these escape characters, even on systems where they are interpreted by default.
+The xpg_echo shell option may be used to dynamically determine whether or not echo expands these escape characters by default. echo does not interpret -- to mean the end of options. echo interprets the following escape sequences:

 '''

-\a

-alert (bell)
+\a alert (bell)

-backspace

-\b
+\b backspace

-\c

-suppress further output

-\e

-\E

-an escape character

-\f

-form feed

-\n

-new line

-carriage return

-\r

-horizontal tab

-\t

-vertical tab

-\v

 '''

-backslash

-$\begin{tabular}{ll} $\begin{$
+\c suppress further output

+e

+\E an escape character

+\f form feed \n new line \r carriage return \t horizontal tab \v vertical tab \\ backslash

+\Onno the eight-bit character whose value is the octal value nnn (zero to three octal digits)

+\xspace the eight-bit character whose value is the hexadecimal value HH (one or two hex digits)

+\uHHHH